Tom Higgins Contact and Background Information

 Motions in Limine: Use and Consequences in Illinois, 26 J. Marshall L. Rev. 305 (1993)

-Utilization of Paralegals in Illinois: The secret to a more efficient and profitable law practice (printed and re-printed in various Illinois State Bar Association publications and local and State bar association Continuing Legal Education materials)
+Utilization of Paralegals in Illinois: The secret to a more efficient and profitable law practice (printed and reprinted in various Illinois State Bar Association publications and local and State bar association Continuing Legal Education materials)

 Various Continuing Legal Education program materials for Peoria County, Illinois State Bar Association, and private CLE provider programs.